Simple Love

 1. the power or right to act, speak, or think as one wants without hindrance or restraint

-While I am aware, that all of us live within different cultural rules depending on where we exist on this beautiful globe, this post is not about which societal rules are most beneficial.
+While I am aware that all of us live within different cultural rules depending on where we exist on this beautiful globe, this post is not about which societal rules are most beneficial.
 I am speaking about freedom in the context of living on a higher plane.
 And when it comes to living on a higher plane, the concept of freedom differs from the standard definition I listed above.
 While all of us are born with the power and right to express our blueprints as God intended without hindrance or restraint, there should be an additional addendum to that definition…Because we are all connected, the freedom “to be” must also be done in accordance to the special part each blueprint plays with respect to the rest of the body, both in a physical and spiritual sense and embracing the kind of behavior that will keep the body healthy and moving forward.
 Paul in his first letter to Corinthians explains it like this:

 Now the body is not a single part, but many.
 If a foot should say, “Because I am not a hand I do not belong to the body,” it does not for this reason belong any less to the body.
 Or if an ear should say, “Because I am not an eye I do not belong to the body,” it does not for this reason belong any less to the body.
 If the whole body were an eye, where would the hearing be?
 If the whole body were hearing, where would the sense of smell be?
 But as it is, God placed the parts, each one of them, in the body as he intended.
 If they were all one part, where would the body be?
 But as it is, there are many parts, yet one body.
 The eye cannot say to the hand, “I do not need you,” nor again the head to the feet, “I do not need you.
 “Indeed, the parts of the body that seem to be weaker are all the more necessary, and those parts of the body that we consider less honorable we surround with greater honor, and our less presentable parts are treated with greater propriety, whereas our more presentable parts do not need this.
 But God has so constructed the body as to give greater honor to a part that is without it, so that there may be no division in the body, but that the parts may have the same concern for one another.
 If (one) part suffers, all the parts suffer with it; if one part is honored, all the parts share its joy.
 Now you are Christ’s body, and individually parts of it.

 It is within the context of this living body of humanity, and the fact that we are all connected together in one body, that the freedom to be as we were intended is balanced with the direction that God has intended for us to follow.
 In practical application, no single body, community, or civilization can exist without the application of systems or conventions that balance individual freedoms with the freedom of the whole to prosper.
 As humanity evolves, so too must those systems that balance individual freedom and responsibility to the whole.
 Think of it this way; the brain, lungs, hands have evolved over time to achieve greater function, but without the body…they cease to have any function or purpose at all.
 Their value must be seen in light of the whole.
-This is a bit of a conundrum, especially if ‘the whole’ deviates from God’s purpose and somehow decides that you can’t be who your were meant to be for often fear based reasons.
+This is a bit of a conundrum, especially if ‘the whole’ deviates from God’s purpose and somehow decides that you can’t be who you were meant to be for often fear based reasons.
 I think the Savior understood the necessity of challenging power and money for this reason.
 It is also why Paul emphasized that there would always be parts of the body that are given greater spiritual power and understanding because it was their responsibility to make sure greater propriety was given to the weaker parts, because they too, are essential to function of the whole.
 If the weaker parts fail, so does the whole…if the weaker parts thrive…so does the whole.

 When I think about living free from hindrance or restraint, and expressing my blueprint to the best of my ability, I must also take into consideration all those other essential parts of the body who choose to walk with me on a higher plane wherever they are.
 And rather than being left to figure out on my own how to do that, it is my faith and commitment to the God of love to lead the dance on this higher plane and show me the necessary steps I need to take to balance developing my own blueprint, and the responsibility I have to the rest of those I choose to love as we all move forward.
 I make this distinction because I can’t be everything to every part of the body of humanity, but I can center my regard and love to those parts of the body who cross my path every day, especially those trajectories I send out love to.
 I also have to acknowledge how much regard and love I’ve received from those who have been instrumental in helping me figure out the melody of my soul so the part I play in this body is also effectual in the body moving forward.
 I’m beginning to see that my simple footprint in this world does make a difference and choosing love as the source of my actions every day is all the proof I need to believe in its power.